SYip/iluvapis/are-you-an-api-techical-leader.md

   to very precisely craft complex API proxy polices for consumption by developers.

-## Question 0: How one may use an API Gateway?
+## Question 0: How would one may use an API Gateway?
+What is it's purpose?

 - Experience with Continuous Integration tools preferably Jenkins.

-## Question 0: How one may use an API Gateway?
+## Question 0: Explain what the most complicated Jenkins job you have set up does?

 - Experience with Source Code Management preferably Git.